photo of fish tanks with lots of plants and fish

 You can also wear a face mask if your sleep overlaps with when your tank lights are set to be on (for example, you work swing shift and want to keep your salt water tank on a regular schedule).

-Issue 2: Excessive noise
+Issue 2: Excessive Noise

 Sleep experts also recommend you keep your sleep environment quiet.
 Some aquarium setups can be quite noisy with pumps, power heads, filtration systems, and splashing water.